brminnick/MauiConverter/README.md

 # XamConverter
-Xamarin.Forms app to convert units of Length, Mass and Temperature
+An iOS and Android app to convert units of Length, Mass and Temperature

 ![](./Demos/AndroidConverterDemo.gif)
 ![](./Demos/iOSConverterDemo.gif)